Jordy1311/commitCanvas/README.md

 ## Development

+commitCanvas is currently split over two directories while the back end is in development.

-View `npm run` to list available commands.
+To see the front-end or back-end in action, please navigate to the desired directory and view `npm run` to list the currently available commands.